Large whale tail coming out of water with zodiac and Antarctica icebergs behind it

 Antarctic Express: Fly the Drake

-The 8-day Antarctic Express: Fly the Drake adventure begins and ends in Punta Arenas, Chile, with a charter flight to and from King George Island where guests embark and disembark the cruise to Antarctic Peninsula and South Shetland Islands.
+The 8-day Antarctic Express: Fly the Drake voyage begins and ends in Punta Arenas, Chile, with a charter flight to and from King George Island where guests embark and disembark the cruise to Antarctic Peninsula and South Shetland Islands.

 Route map of Antarctic Express: Fly the Drake Antarctica small ship air cruise, operating round-trip from Punta Arenas, Chile, with a charter flight to and from King George Island where guests embark and disembark the vessel to the Peninsula & South Shetland Islands.